yashjagani17/secure-devsecops-release-platform/README.md

 Automate testing and Docker image building using GitHub Actions so every code change is checkedconsistently.
 This milestone introduces the first version of the CI/CD pipeline.
 The pipeline does not need to deploy yet.
 The purpose is to make sure the project is automatically tested and can successfully build a Docker image whenever code is pushed or a pull request is opened

+### Success Criteria
+**A pull request should automatically trigger GitHub Actions.
+The test job and Docker build job must both pass before the change is considered ready to merge.**

+**Update branch protection rules**
+Require pull request before merging.\
+Require at least one approval.\
+Require status checks to pass before merging.\
+Select the CI Pipeline checks once they appear in GitHub.\
+Block force pushes and branch deletion.

+### Outcomes
+.github/workflows/ci.yml exists.\
+Pipeline runs on push and pull request.\
+Python dependencies are installed in the pipeline.\
+Pytest runs successfully in GitHub Actions.\
+Docker image builds successfully in GitHub Actions.\
+Docker build depends on the test job passing.\
+Pull requests show pipeline status checks.\
+README explains how the CI pipeline works.